Providing Home Care Services Successfully by Preventing Caregiver Theft in the Home …

 Clients trust the agency, among so many reasons, to provide care with honesty; the agency trusts their care managers and caregivers to, again among so many reasons, be ethical and honest.
 The tremendous part reflects clients who often in a vulnerable state of health while complete strangers are entering their home providing care.
 Clients must trust your agency to be responsible and honest in their homes!

-The service of home care requires a tremendous amount of trust.
-It begins with the client trusting your agency will perform care services as represented at the assessment when they sign contract.
-Trust is extended from owners, that each employee employed on the team (following a completed background check) is as upstanding, reliable and honest as the clean report suggests and will follow through on the commitments they make in an ethical manner.
-Trust flows from the caregiver that owners and management will follow through on commitments made.
+Agency reputation is built on trust.
+Trust begins with each and every client trusting your agency will perform care services as represented at the assessment when they sign contract.
+Agency owners trust every employed caregiver and staff member on the team (following a completed background check) as upstanding, reliable, honest and ethical as the report discloses.
+Caregivers and staff trust that the agency will follow through on the employment commitments made when hired.
+Trust is the foundation of an agency’s existence.

+It takes just one publicized incident and your agency’s reputation is dragged through dirt with no guarantee if it is restore-able.
 The fact remains that you can do thorough background checks and still, an unscrupulous employee that’s determined to steal is going to do just that.

 Define Your Policy On Theft:

 - Have every staff member sign a copy of the policy, indicating they understand, accept and promise to abide by it.

-- Make sure your bonding policy is up to date.
+Make sure your bonding policy is up to date.

 - Understand how much the coverage is for.

 The reality of background checks are that if nothing is found: